cryptosphere/boulangerie/README.md

 ## Contributing

-* Fork this repository on github
+* Fork this repository on GitHub
 * Make your changes and send us a pull request
 * If we like them we'll merge them
 * If we've accepted a patch, feel free to ask for commit access